Side Saddle

 "Side Saddle" is a hit single which was number one in the UK Singles Chart for four weeks from 27 March 1959.

-The honky-tonk style tune, composed and played by British popular music pianist Russ Conway, was written as part of the score for a television musical adaptation of Beauty and the Beast.
-Conway, sitting in the TV rehearsal room, was asked to write a last-minute tune for one small scene set in a ballroom.
-He wrote 16 bars as an "olde-world gavotte" and hastily titled it "Side Saddle" in the margin.
+The honky-tonk style tune, composed by British popular music pianist Russ Conway under his real name Trevor Stanford, was written as part of the score for a television musical adaptation of Beauty and the Beast.
+Asked to compose a tune at short notice, Conway wrote an "olde-world gavotte" which he called "Side Saddle".
 The song was a staple of the BBC's Housewives' Choice radio programme.